 But when it comes to the men…well, let’s just say it seems that a good men’s football team is just another thing that the Netherlands doesn’t have. ⚽️

-I’m staying optimistic for the years to come, though!
+I’m staying optimistic for this year, though!

 5. Toilets with leg space